PhilipQuirke/SkyCombAnalystHelp/README.md

 For each animal detected it shows their size, temperature & height above ground.
 It generates (thermal & optical) close up videos of each animal.
+You can category the animals and exclude objects you are not interested in.

 ![Object Explorer](./Static/ObjectExplorer.png?raw=true "Object Explorer")